 Kathleen and Jim have been trying to make it easier for members to help out with the soup kitchen in various roles – helping with cooking meals, participating in serving meals or leading at the kitchen.
 One successful way we have done this is through “cook-offs- this year we had 1 in October with @ 15 members helping out.
 We made 3 different home cooked meals - macaroni/cheese/ham, turkey tetrazzini, chicken and wild rice and a dessert of peach cobbler.

 We have discovered a new resource of ordering food for the soup kitchen directly from the Shoreline Soup Kitchen/Pantry, at no cost to our church.
 A special thank-you to Betty Rice who has continued to keep our church pantry well stocked with food items from the Shoreline Pantry.
 This has been especially important as budgets becoming tighter and our Missions Committee provides the monetary support needed for the Soup Kitchen.
 We estimate that the cost of preparing meals at our cook-off, supplemented with Pantry donations, has been @$1.34 per person this year.
-In 2015 we will plan ahead to place orders with the Shoreline Pantry which could further reduce our costs.
-In addition we have 5 meals already prepared for the next 5 soup kitchen meals.
 More than providing nutritious and healthy meals, the soup kitchen ministry offers welcome, acceptance, and fellowship to all who attend the meals.